Avalander/blog-posts/snake-clone.md

 }
 ```

 `SIZE` is how big the cells will be. `WIDTH` and `HEIGHT` are the sizes of the playing area.
-Instead of defining them with absolute values, we do it in proportions to `SIZE` so that the board has always the same relative size independently of scale.
+Instead of defining them with absolute values, we do it in proportion to `SIZE` so that the board has always the same relative size independently of scale.

 `COLORS.background` is the colour we are going to use to fill our background.